Ein Prosit der Gemütlichkeit is regularly played in any Bavarian beer tent.

 The song's history and origin

-To heat up the crowd even more, Lang distributed songbooks in his tent so that guests could sing along with his 30-man-brass-band.
+To heat the crowd even more, Lang distributed songbooks in his tent so that guests could sing along with his “Lang's original Oberlandler”.
 One of those songs was Ein Prosit der Gemütlichkeit.
 This completely new way to celebrate in an Oktoberfest tent was a huge success and in the following years, large brass band and Ein Prosit became a standard for the larger volksfests in Bavaria.

 As if the song's history wasn't already tied closely enough to the Oktoberfest, a couple of years ago, its rights were bought by Wolfgang Grünbauer, the bandleader of the Oktoberfestmusikanten, the orchestra of the Festzelt Tradition.
-Hereby, the originally Saxonian song eventually became a true Bavarian.
+Hereby, the originally northern German song eventually became a true Bavarian.

 How often is it being played?